Castle Coole: History

 In 1951 Galbraith Lowry-Corry, 7th Earl Belmore transferred the mansion to the National Trust, prompted by two sets of death duties or inheritance tax when Armar Lowry-Corry, 5th Earl Belmore and Cecil Lowry-Corry, 6th Earl Belmore died without issue 18 months apart.
 However, the contents of the mansion, including much that is today shown to visitors, remain the Earl Belmore's property.
 The National Trust opens the mansion to visitors during the summer months, and the estate can be visited year-round.

 Between 1980 and 1988, the mansion was closed to the public while the National Trust undertook major restoration work, including the dismantling the façade to replace metal anchors that hold the stone in place as these were corroding.
-This was done with such sensitivity and care that today the weathered stone looked quite undisturbed.
 To celebrate the re-opening, the Queen Mother was invited to Castle Coole.
-As part of the transfer of ownership to the National Trust there is an agreement that the Earl Belmore retains an apartment in the S wing, currently used by his heir and family.
-The Earl himself lives in a house elsewhere on the estate.
+As part of the transfer of ownership to the National Trust, there is an agreement that the Earl Belmore retains use of an apartment in the S wing.

 Architecture

 Neo-classical in architectural style, Castle Coole was the work of two Georgian period architects who did not collaborate.
 Richard Johnston, an Irish architect, was initially commissioned and completed the basement.
 Johnston was dismissed in favour of the popular and fashionable English architect James Wyatt, who, rather than starting afresh, began where Johnston left off and completed the mansion on the same footprint.
 Wyatt adhered closely to the Neo-classical ideal of restraint, symmetry and meticulous proportions, with architectural features carefully scaled.
 An Ionic portico and flanking Doric colonnaded wings extend either end of the main block of the house.
 Wyatt probably never visited the site and sent drawings for the house from London.
-The very fine and varied plaster ceilings were all the work of the English artist Joseph Rose.
+The varied plaster ceilings were all the work of the English artist Joseph Rose.

 Notable aspects of the mansion include the Portland stone façades and sober portico with Ionic capitals.
-Inside there more restrained grandeur with the entrance hall boasting four massive scagliola columns.
+Inside, the entrance hall has four large scagliola columns.
 A double-return cantilever staircase leads to an unusual double-height saloon at first floor that rises up a further floor with a bedroom gallery overlooking.
-Both spaces are decorated amply with Doric columns in scagliola of diminishing scale from lower to higher.
+Both spaces are decorated with Doric columns in scagliola of diminishing scale from lower to higher.

-Wyatt also designed some of the most important furniture in the mansion.
+Wyatt also designed some of the furniture in the mansion.
 Such architect-designed Neo-classical pieces still in the situation for which they are designed are rare, much of their aesthetic value arising from their surviving in the original location.
 Other furniture was placed by the second Earl, when the Regency style was in vogue and by later generations, so that the interior appearance today is many layered, not just neo-classical.